 There’s nothing like an Australian summer season to get us visiting the beach, enjoying bushwalks or going out to enjoy the warm evening air.
 Even though many of us enjoy soaking up the rays, there is one thing that can often stand in the way.
 Swollen, veiny legs.
-For those who are suffering, here are some tips for summer legs: how to prevent vein swelling in the heat.
+For those who are suffering, here are some tips for summer legs: how to prevent swollen legs in the heat.

 What are varicose veins?